 Florida is home to over 45 annual holiday boat parades each year!
 With waterways throughout the state there are plenty of options to choose from.
 Here are some of our favorite best holiday boat parades in Florida, organized by region.

-At the heart of this charming historic town is the annual Lake Dora Lighted Boat Parade.
+Lake Dora Lighted Boat Parade – At the heart of this charming historic town of Mount Dora is Rusty Anchor’s annual Christmas Boat Parade.

 Clermont / Winter Garden

-The Johns Lake Holiday Boat Parade takes place along the north shore of the lake.
+Johns Lake Holiday Boat Parade – This boat parade takes place along the north shore of the lake near Clermont and Winter Garden.
 Gather at the public boat ramp for the best view.

 East Central (Space Coast) Florida